 A: Hospice programs provide care and support people who are terminally ill.
 Their focus is on comfort, or “palliative” care, not on curing an illness.
 The National Hospice and Palliative Care Organization reports that 1.43 million Medicare beneficiaries were enrolled in hospice care for at least one day in 2016.

 Medicare covers almost all aspects of hospice care with little expense to patients or families, as long as a Medicare-approved hospice program is used (in 2016, there were more than 4,300 Medicare-certified hospice programs in the US).
 When a Medicare beneficiary enters hospice the hospice benefits are provided via Original Medicare, even if the beneficiary had previously been enrolled in Medicare Advantage.

 But if a Medicare Advantage enrollee who is in hospice care needs treatment for something that isn’t part of the terminal illness or related conditions, they can choose to use Original Medicare or their Medicare Advantage coverage.

 To qualify, a patient must be eligible for Medicare Part A, and a doctor must certify that the patient is terminally ill and has six months or less to live.
 Medicare-approved programs usually provide care in your home or other facility where you live, such as a nursing home or, in some cases, hospitals.

-Medicare covers a full compliment of medical and support services for a life-limiting illness, including drugs for pain relief and symptom management; medical, nursing and social services; certain durable medical equipment and other related services, including spiritual and grief counseling, which Medicare typically doesn’t cover.
+Medicare covers a full complement of medical and support services for a life-limiting illness, including drugs for pain relief and symptom management; medical, nursing and social services; certain durable medical equipment and other related services, including spiritual and grief counseling, which Medicare typically doesn’t cover.
 There’s no deductible for hospice care, and copays for covered medications related to the terminal condition won’t exceed $5 (note that if a hospice patient needs medications that aren’t related to the terminal condition, their Part D plan would still have to cover them with its normal cost-sharing requirements, and their medical provider has to notify the Part D plan that the medications are unrelated to the terminal condition.
 This can be complicated, but it’s important for beneficiaries and their families to understand).